equinor/rdf-graph/README.md

 ## Testing

 We will write unit tests on critical functionality.
+Tests should be grouped under `src/tests/` and named after test file they are testing suffixed by test.tsx

 ```sh
 $ npm run test